StateLibraryVictoria/slv-sip-factory/readme.md

 ## Getting started

-This project uses Pipenv to manage external libraries (eg. lxml) and git submodule to manage other dependencies which may require or recieve updates over time (eg. pymets, rosetta_sip_factory).
+This project uses Pipenv to manage external libraries including dependencies that exist as repositories on Github only.
+Git submodule has also been used to import those projects for further development.

 - Basic setup:
     - Create an empty repository.